sfdx-isv/sfdx-falcon-template/sfdx-source/unpackaged/org-config/settings/README.md

 # TODO: sfdx-source / org-config / settings

-This README file explains what type of files should be kept in this directory, how those files are used, and why they are located here within the SFDX-Falcon project framework.

 ### What type of files should be kept in this directory?

 This directory should contain only the following files or file types.